You have under 30 days.

 That’s it.
 The EV Charger Tax Credit deadline is June 30, 2026.
-After that date, the federal credit disappears completely.
-I’ve helped homeowners install hundreds of Level 2 chargers over the years.
-And right now, I’m telling every single one of my clients the same thing: move fast or miss out.
+After that date, the federal credit is scheduled to expire unless extended.
+Hundreds of Level 2 chargers have been installed for homeowners over the years.
+And right now, homeowners are being advised the same thing: move fast or miss out.

-This article shows you exactly what the credit covers, how much you’ll actually save, and how to claim it before the clock runs out.
+This guide shows exactly what the credit covers, how much you’ll actually save, and how to claim it before the clock runs out.

 ⏰ Deadline Countdown: The Math You Need to See

 Most articles talk about the credit in vague terms.
-Let me give you a real number.
+Here is a real-world example.

 Here’s a typical home charger setup: